 Of course there is a fine line to walk here.
 Being able to speak your mind and be honest, without burning bridges can seem like conflict.
 Saying what companies want to hear in return for favours is also a trap.
 I am confident I am on the right side of this line.
 I only take on very selective sponsorship, and I am always careful to ensure I maintain my own voice and opinion.
 It also helps that my broad approach to reviewing is to point out the good and the bad, and who the product is likely to suit - and not suit, rather than blanket statements.

 Please note that I am pretty much a 1 man band.
-I have a casual assistant who helps me out with all sorts of things about 1 day a week - but the rest I do solo.
+I have a part time video assistant who helps me out with all sorts of things about 1-2 day a week - but the rest I do solo.
 Sometimes I am late, sometimes I make errors, and always I am limited by my personal biases and preferences.
 I am doing my best, please understand if I take a long time to get back to you.
 I really try to be friendly and responsive, but sometimes my rushed replies may come off as curt.

 Finally, I am really proud of this community and the way everyone interacts and shares.
 I think we are generally far more open minded and supportive than many forums I have seen.
 Thank you all for that and please continue to share your passion and insights in the way you would face to face.